jindeok/XAI_captum/README.md

 # XAI pytorch framework implementation with captum
-XAI framework with captum(https://captum.ai/): model interpretation with pytorch example codes with CIFAR-10 dataset, which can be replaced by other dataset.
+XAI framework implementation with captum(https://captum.ai/): model interpretation with pytorch example codes with CIFAR-10 dataset, which can be replaced by other dataset.